-By incorporating TM into the daily curriculum, Consciousness-Based Education progressively develops integration in brain functioning-the essential foundation for more effective learning, enhanced personal growth, and greater success in any field of life (see 'Physiological Changes during TM', page 17).
-A recent randomized controlled trial found that college students who practised TM over a three-month period showed increased scores on an electroencephalographic (EEG) index of brain integration compared to non-meditating control students.
+A randomized controlled trial (RCT) found that college students who practised TM over a three-month period showed increased scores on an electroencephalographic (EEG) index of brain integration compared to non-meditating control students.
 The TM group also showed reduced sleepiness and had no increase in physiological stress levels (measured by skin resistance responses) despite impending final examinations, in contrast to the expected increase seen in controls [178].
+By increasing integration in brain functioning, TM develops the essential foundation for more effective learning, enhanced personal growth, and greater success in any field of life (see also 'Physiological Changes during TM', page 17).